Tonsure: Clerical tonsure

 Since the issuing of Ministeria quaedam in 1972, certain institutes have been authorized to use the first clerical tonsure, such as the Priestly Fraternity of Saint Peter (1988), the Institute of Christ the King Sovereign Priest (1990), and the Personal Apostolic Administration of Saint John Mary Vianney (2001).

-Although the tonsure itself is obsolete, the wearing of a skull cap, called a zuchetto, in church to keep the head warm, which the fuller form of clerical tonsure led to, still survives.
-The zuchetto is worn by the pope (in white), cardinals (in red) and bishops (in purple) both during and outside of formal religious ceremonies.
-Priests may wear a simple black zuchetto, only outside of religious services, though this is almost never seen except on abbots, who continue to wear the black zuchetto, or abbots of the Order of Canons Regular of Premontre, who wear white.
-Another congregation of Canons Regular, the Canons Regular of the Lateran, wear a white zuchetto as part of their proper habit.
-Some priests who held special titles (certain ranks of monsignori and some canons, for instance) formerly wore black zuchettos with red or purple piping, but this too has fallen out of use except in a few, extremely rare cases.
+Although the tonsure itself is obsolete, the wearing of a skull cap, called a zucchetto, in church to keep the head warm, which the fuller form of clerical tonsure led to, still survives.
+The zucchetto is worn by the pope (in white), cardinals (in red) and bishops (in purple) both during and outside of formal religious ceremonies.
+Priests may wear a simple black zucchetto, only outside of religious services, though this is almost never seen except on abbots, who continue to wear the black zucchetto, or abbots of the Order of Canons Regular of Premontre, who wear white.
+Another congregation of Canons Regular, the Canons Regular of the Lateran, wear a white zucchetto as part of their proper habit.
+Some priests who held special titles (certain ranks of monsignori and some canons, for instance) formerly wore black zucchettos with red or purple piping, but this too has fallen out of use except in a few, extremely rare cases.

 Monastic tonsure

 Some monastic orders and individual monasteries still maintain the tradition of a monastic tonsure.
 While not required, it is still a common practice of Latin Church friars, such as the Franciscan Missionaries of the Eternal Word.
-Some references compare the tonsure to the crown of thorns worn by Christ at the crucifixion.
+Some references compare the tonsure to the Crown of Thorns worn by Christ at the crucifixion.